-We’ve all had our jaw drop at one time or another regarding a fee imposed for a seemingly routine service at a bank we’ve been doing business with for years.
+We’ve all had our jaw drop at one time or another after being hit with bank fees.
 When my bank charged me $20 to print a copy of a check I’d written to a landlord proving that I paid a security deposit, I felt betrayed.
 My “bad” for not filing away a copy, but twenty bucks?

 This is perhaps the most ubiquitous bank fee pet peeve out there, and it’s been around as long as lay-offs.
 The whole idea that there is a fee for using a machine in lieu of a person is, to many, criminal.